 - 17" Monitor (for a desktop only)

 - For laptops, weight may be a key issue.
 Laptops 5 lbs or less are the best choice for mobility between school and home, though heavier models can and have worked for students in the past.

 - Networking: A cable modem or dsl is recommended for home use.
 Wireless is necessary for network connection while at the Law School.

 - NOTE: Google Chromebooks and iPads are NOT recommended, they do not support standard file & printer setups used by clinics.

-The Law School supports and recommends PC's running Windows 7 (Not Starter/Netbook edition**) or MacOS X.8
+The Law School supports and recommends PC's running Windows 7 and Windows 10 (Not Starter/Netbook edition**) or MacOS X.8

 What software do I need?

 - Windows 7 (Not Starter/Netbook edition**) Edition or MacOS X.8 or better (appropriate one should come installed on new systems)